kchenturtles/PassionfruitKitchen/content/posts/5-spice-pumpkin-pie.md

 tags: ["pescetarian", "vegetarian"]
 toc: true
 breakfast: true
 summary: "Pumpkin pie was one of the first things I ever learned how to bake!
 I originally used the Libby’s pumpkin pie recipe, but after a while, I got sick of baking the same recipe again and again.
-So I started to tinker with the recipe (to the delight of my family, of course) and I came up with the idea of using Chinese five spice instead of pumpkin pie spice.
+So I started to tinker with the recipe, and I came up with the idea of using Chinese five spice instead of pumpkin pie spice.
 It gives the pie so much more depth of flavor."
 dropCap: true
 displayInMenu: true
 displayInList: true